 Next stop: Kids Inc.

 Kids Inc. is a farm run by the Delfino family, and it definitely has a bit of everything for adults and kids.
-Set on a hill overlooking grape vines, apple orchards, and pine trees, the farm has the best view that we saw that day (excluding the large power lines that seemed to be in every photo).
+Set on a hill overlooking grape vines, apple orchards, and pine trees, the farm has the best view that we saw that day.

-The place was too busy for me, and the lines to order drinks and food were long, but it was worth the stop for the corn maze and the beautiful grounds that the kids could wander.
+The place does get busy, and the lines to order drinks and food can be long, but it is worth the stop for the corn maze and the beautiful grounds that the kids can wander.
 If you’re up for a hike, there’s also a nature trail that goes behind the property.

 Info: Kids Inc., 3205 N. Canyon Rd., Camino